Should You Choose an Open Adoption in Arizona?

-One of the more important decisions you will make in an adoption is whether or not you want an open or closed adoption.
+One of the more important decisions you will make in an adoption in Arizona is whether or not you want an open or closed adoption.
 What does open adoption mean?
 What is a closed adoption?
 Consider this when weighing open vs. closed adoption.

 Open adoption gives you and the prospective family the chance to build a relationship.

 Closed adoption keeps your decision private and anonymous.

 Open adoption keeps you in control of your adoption journey.

 It is up to the prospective birth mother to determine what type of relationship she wants to have with her baby and the adoptive family during and after the adoption.
 In this article, we’ll explore your options for open, semi-open and even closed adoption in Arizona, so you can decide what is right for you, or you can reach out to an adoption specialist to get the information you need now.